mf2ed/mf2ed.github.io/_posts/2023-06-20-monster-math.md

 One last thing to note here is that wearing Bulwark armor gives the same +3 to Reflex saves as you would typically otherwise get by increasing your Dexterity with your Ability boosts.

 ## Perception
 A very short section here, as Perception works exactly like a saving throw bonus.
 Extreme Perception gives the exact same numbers as Extreme Save, High Perception gives the exact same numbers as a High save, and so on.
 The same rules also apply for players, where classes start either Trained or Expert, and will mostly increase it once.
-A few classes (Investigator, Ranger, Rogue) increases their perception twice.
+A few classes (Investigator, Ranger, Rogue) increases their perception twice, similar to how a few classes increases one of their saves twice.

 ## Spells
 For Moderate and High spell attack rolls, the rules are as follows: